TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 (This command might take a while to run.
 Also, if you are on WSL, you may see a warning: `Insecure world writeable dir /home/...` This is normal.
 It is a side effect of the interoperability of Windows and Linux.
 You could get rid of the warning by changing folder permissions, but in so doing, you could break the communication between your Windows and Linux systems)

-After installing rails, we need to install `bundler`, this gem (ruby package), is used to provide a consistent environment for ruby applications.
-It handles the dependencies gracefully.
+After installing rails, we need to install `bundler`, this gem (Ruby package), is used to provide a consistent environment for Ruby applications.
+It also handles the dependencies gracefully.

 ~~~bash
 gem install bundler